Specialists in Medical Compensation Claims

-Unfortunately, far too many claimants don’t instruct the right solicitor.
+Unfortunately, far too many claimants just don’t instruct the right solicitor.
 That’s why in 2016/17 just 9675 claims were successful – that’s about 55%.
-In the last 10 years, our medical negligence experts have won compensation for our clients in well over 90% of cases.
+In the last 10 years, our medical negligence experts have won compensation for our clients in 75% of cases.
 That’s the difference in using a genuine specialist for your claim.
 FACT.

 The head of our medical negligence team, Denise Broomfield, is one of them.
 Click here to read more about Denise.

 Put your mind at rest about a possible claim with our specialist FREE advice